gabeklein/expressive-mvc/README.md

 <br/>

 > **Good to know:** <br/>
 > While obviously cleaner, this is also more efficient than inline-functions.
-Not only do actions have names, we avoid new closures for every render.
-This can save _a lot_ of unnecessary rendering downstream, for seemingly "new" callbacks. 😬
+Not only do actions have names, we avoid having new closures for every render.
+This can save _a lot_ of unnecessary rendering downstream, for assumed "new" callbacks. 😬
 <!-- <sup><a href="https://codesandbox.io/s/example-actions-1dyxg">View in CodeSandbox</a></sup> -->

 <br/>

 <h2 id="concept-getters">Computed Values</h2>

-State can contain derivative values too, simply define get-methods on your model.
+State can have dynamic values too, just define get-methods on your model.
 They will be managed by the controller automatically.

 Through the same mechanism as hooks, getters know when the specific properties they accessed are updated.
 Whenever that happens, they rerun.
 If a new value is returned, the update is paid forward.